-The NRC has issued rules to provide guidance to licensees of operating nuclear plants on providing financial assurance for decommissioning plants at the end of each plant's operating life (See Note 9).
+The NRC has issued rules to provide guidance to licensees of

+operating nuclear plants on providing financial assurance for decommissioning plants at the end of each plant's operating life.
 In September 1998, the NRC approved and published its "Final Rule on Financial Assurance Requirements for Decommissioning Power Reactors."
 As provided in this rule, each power reactor licensee is required to report to the NRC the status of its decommissioning funding for each reactor or share of a reactor it owns.
 This reporting requirement began March 31, 1999, and reports are required every two years thereafter.
 Energy Northwest submitted its most recent report to the NRC for Columbia decommissioning in March 2018.
 A separate requirement for providing financial assurance for ISFSI decommissioning states that a report must be provided at least every three years.
-Energy Northwest submitted its most recent report to the NRC for ISFSI decommissioning in December 2015.
+Energy Northwest submitted its most recent report to the NRC for ISFSI decommissioning in October 2018.

-Energy Northwest's estimate of Columbia's plant decommissioning costs in FY 2017 dollars is \$490.2 million and estimate of Columbia's ISFSI decommissioning costs in FY 2015 dollars is \$6.1 million.
-This estimate, which is updated biannually for the plant decommissioning and every three years for the ISFSI decommissioning with the last update for the plant decommissioning occurring in fiscal year 2018 and for the ISFSI in fiscal year 2015, is based on the NRC minimum amount (based on NRC 2016 study for the plant and NRC 2013 study for the ISFSI) required to demonstrate reasonable financial assurance for a boiling water reactor with the power level of Columbia.
+Energy Northwest's assurance funding estimate (10 CFR 50.75 - Reporting and Recordkeeping for Decommissioning) of Columbia's plant decommissioning costs in FY 2018 dollars is \$562.2 million and assurance funding estimate (10 CFR 72.30 - Reporting and Recordkeeping for Decommissioning) of Columbia's ISFSI decommissioning costs in FY 2018 dollars is \$7.4 million.
+These estimates are updated biannually for the Columbia decommissioning and every three years for the ISFSI decommissioning with the last update for the Columbia occurring in fiscal year 2018 and for the ISFSI in fiscal year 2019.
+The estimates are based on the NRC minimum amount (NRC 2018 study for Columbia and NRC 2019 study for the ISFSI) required to demonstrate reasonable financial assurance for a boiling water reactor with the power level of Columbia.